SebastianBathrick/Chow/README.md

 ```

 # Chow
 A Python sublanguage interpreter written entirely in C# for embedding in .NET projects.
-It targets .NET Standard 2.0 and has no external dependencies.
+It provides a sandboxed scripting environment featuring OOP, LEGB-enforced scope, closures, and more.
+Chow targets .NET Standard 2.0 and has no external dependencies.

-Chow is still in development, so features and the API are subject to change, and use in production is not recommended until version 1.0.0+.

 ## Use Cases
 - Run safe, sandboxed Python code in your .NET application.